dribnet/purvs/README.md

 Part 3

-Beginning to implement more detail appearing with the zoom.

-At zoom level 2, rings appear around some planets.

-At zoom level 4, the planets without rings gain a moon.
-I'm going to have to figure out how to randomize the position of it using the noise, and also give it some random colour also.

-I'm going to try to add some comets also, along with more stars appearing in deeper zoom levels.
-Will possibly have to do that with another smaller grid?'
+Changed the amount of detail appearing at different zoom levels so it isn't so awkward.
+I've also added a glow around the planets and rings and moons at zoom level 3 and 4.
+I've also given the planets more moons, and allowed some of the planets with rings moons also to give more visual interest.

+Next up I'll add some comets, and maybe some more colour to the planets when you zoom in more.